jerommiole/pinoy-overflow/README.md

 # Pinoy Overflow

-### I'm excited to introduce you to my latest creation, Pinoy Overflow!
+### We're excited to introduce you the Pinoy Overflow!
 It's not just a website; it's a community-driven platform designed to empower newcomers to the world of web development.
 Pinoy Overflow serves as a "Stack Overflow" for those seeking answers and guidance in their web development journey.

 ![1](https://github.com/jerommiole/pinoy-overflow/assets/8807678/97caec4b-5fc1-4abe-9aed-1c3114ba5cfa)